-Helen Macpherson Smith Trust (HMSTrust) Biobank and NRL Sample Bank
+SVI Biobank and NRL Sample Bank

 Who we are:

-Biobank has capacity, staff and skills to store many more sample types, such as faecal samples, nasal swabs, etc, and we work with Biobank users to ensure all study-specific sample collection needs are met.
+Biobank has capacity, staff and skills to store many more sample types (such as faecal samples, nasal swabs, etc), and to work with clinical researchers to ensure all study-specific sample collection needs are met.

 What we offer:

 The SVI Biobank offers an end-to-end service, encompassing:

 sample collection and processing